Director, Eleanor Stellyes Center for Global Studies

 More information about IES Study London (Professors Cyn Fitch, Laura Behling and John Spittell, Knox faculty advisors).

-Students may also select the 'direct enrollment' option in a number of IES partner institutions in City - University of London, the Courtauld Institute of Art, Queen Mary - University of London, The School of Oriental and African Studies (SOAS), Slade School of Fine Art, or University College London.
+Students may also select the 'direct enrollment' option in a number of IES partner institutions in City University of London, Queen Mary University, University College London, The School of Oriental and African Studies (SOAS), or Slade School of Fine Art at UCL.

 Note that the spring semester at most universities in the U.K. (and throughout Europe) is longer than the fall semester because of the "reading weeks" in the spring semester during which students are not in class but are studying for their final examinations.
 This additional length of the semester makes the spring semester program fees more expensive than the fall semester program fees (the tuition remains the same: a semester's tuition - half of Knox's tuition fee for the year).